ibm-cloud-docs/discovery/using.md

 See the [query expansion API reference](https://{DomainName}/apidocs/discovery#get-the-expansion-list){: external} for the API commands to upload and delete query expansion files.

 Stopword and query expansion lists cannot contain overlapping terms.
-If a [stopword](/docs/discovery?topic=discovery-query-concepts#stopwords) in your stopwords list is also included within your query expansion list, the query expansion will not work.
-For example, if `on` is included in your stopword list, and you specify in your query expansion list that `rotfl` should expand to `rolling on the floor laughing`, that expansion will not return the expected results.
-A list of stopwords is enabled by default (file name: `custom_stopwords_{language}.txt`) in {{site.data.keyword.discoveryshort}}, so you should compare the words in that file to your query expansion file (`expansions.json`) and adjust accordingly.
+If a [stopword](/docs/discovery?topic=discovery-query-concepts#stopwords) in your stopwords list is also included within your query expansion list, the query expansion does not work.
+For example, if `on` is included in your stopword list, and you specify in your query expansion list that `rotfl` must expand to `rolling on the floor laughing`, that expansion does not return the expected results.
+A list of stopwords is enabled by default (file name: `custom_stopwords_{language}.txt`) in {{site.data.keyword.discoveryshort}}, so compare the words in that file to your query expansion file (`expansions.json`) and adjust accordingly.
 {: important}

 ## Defining Stopwords